ebratini/rails-devbox/README.md

     8.- create your rails app:

-        guest$ rails new APP_NAME . (mind the '.' as target for the rails new command)
+        guest$ rails new .
+(Notice the period at the end telling it to use current directory instead of creating a subdirectory)

     9.- you're ready to go!.
 ```